-Avista and the Tribe will restore and/or replace at least 500 acres by 2015, an additional 500 acres by 2020, and the remaining 368 acres by 2025, pursuant to the procedures identified in this Plan, to achieve the goal of restoring and/or replacing a minimum of at least 1,368 acres of equivalent in-kind emergent, scrub/shrub and/or forested lands, riparian habitat and associated uplands, preferably within the Reservation, as identified in Section 3.2 of this Plan.
+Avista and the Tribe will restore and/or replace at least 500 acres by 2015, an additional 500 acres by 2020, and the remaining 424 acres by 2025, pursuant to the procedures identified in this Plan, to achieve the goal of restoring and/or replacing a minimum of at least 1,424 acres of equivalent in-kind emergent, scrub/shrub and/or forested lands, riparian habitat and associated uplands.
 This schedule may be influenced by property availability and other factors that are beyond Avista's and the Tribe's control.
 In such cases, revisions to this schedule will be proposed in the Annual Implementation Reports, which are submitted to Interior and FERC on an annual basis for approval.

-11 ANNUAL IMPLEMENTATION REPORT
+12.0 ANNUAL IMPLEMENTATION REPORT

-In order to meet their annual reporting requirements, Avista and the Tribe will collaborate on the completion of an Annual Implementation Report (AIR) that will be subsequently submitted to the Secretary and FERC by Avista.
-The AIR will contain the proposed goals, activities, schedules, budgets and management plans for the upcoming calendar year and an annual summary of tasks and achievements as they relate to implementing the Plan.
+In order to meet the annual reporting requirements, Avista and the Tribe collaboratively develop the required AIRs that are submitted to Interior and FERC by Avista.
+The AIRs contain the proposed goals, activities, schedules, budgets and management plans for the upcoming calendar year and an annual summary of tasks and achievements as they relate to implementing the Plan.